 The first year of the medical curriculum contains a variety of basic science courses and the beginning of the organ systems courses with Dermatology.
-The first year courses include: Anatomy, Biochemistry, Nutrition, Physiology, Pathology, Parasitology, Virology, Immunology, Bacteriology, Pharmacology, Principles of Population Health, Medical Jurisprudence, Embryology, Histology and Foundations of Doctoring.
+The first year courses include: Anatomy, Biochemistry, Nutrition, Physiology, Pathology, Parasitology, Virology, Immunology, Bacteriology, Pharmacology, Principles of Population Health, Medical Jurisprudence, Embryology, and Histology.